Unboxed-Software/solana-course/content/intro-to-solana-mobile.md

 Your challenge today is to take our app and add a decrement function.
 Simply add another button and call the `decrement` function on our program.
 This instruction already exists on the program and its IDL, so you simply need to write client code to call it.

 After you give it a try on your own, feel free to take a look at the [solution code on the `solution` branch](https://github.com/Unboxed-Software/solana-react-native-counter/tree/solution).

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=c15928ce-8302-4437-9b1b-9aa1d65af864)!